meetyangyang/meetyangyang.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD candidate in **Control Science and Engineering** at [Northeastern University（China）](http://english.neu.edu.cn/).
-My research is focused on the interdisciplinary fields of Process Systems Engineering, Robotics, and Artificial Intelligence, with a keen interest in using **data science**, **machine learning**, and **optimization** techniques to push forward scientific research.
-My primary goal is to develop secure and explainable data analytics models and convex optimization techniques to improve the energy, efficiency, and product quality in large-scale process industries and their supply chains.
+I am a PhD candidate in **Control Science and Engineering** in the DAO Lab at [Northeastern University（China）](http://english.neu.edu.cn/).
+My research is focused on the interdisciplinary fields of Process Systems Engineering（PSE）, Robotics, and AI, with a keen interest in using **data science**, **machine learning**, and **optimization** techniques to push forward scientific research.
+My primary goal is to develop **secure** and **explainable** data analytics models and convex optimization techniques to optimize energy, efficiency, and product quality of the large-scale complex process industries and their supply chains.